Mohammadrafi10/resturant-database/frontend/README.md

 ### Content Component

 The Content component:
-- Provides consistent padding and max-width
+- Provides full-width layout support
 - Accepts children as props
-- Ensures proper spacing for page content
+- Flexible container that adapts to content needs
+- No padding constraints - add your own as needed

 **Location:** `src/components/layout/Content.jsx`